ork-labs/ork/docs/ROADMAP.md

 ## **Phase 2: Hardening the Core - Comprehensive Test Suite**

-**Rationale:** Before building the long-running `gxo daemon`, we must guarantee that the newly refactored Kernel is correct, stable, and resilient.
-A crash in an ephemeral `gxo run` is an inconvenience; a crash in the daemon is an outage.
+**Rationale:** Before building the long-running `ork daemon`, we must guarantee that the newly refactored Kernel is correct, stable, and resilient.
+A crash in an ephemeral `ork run` is an inconvenience; a crash in the daemon is an outage.
 This phase establishes a high quality bar for all future development and provides a safety net against regressions.

 *   **Milestone 2.1: Full Unit & Integration Test Coverage**
     *   **Objective:** Achieve high test coverage (>90%) for all core Kernel packages (`internal/engine`, `internal/config`, `internal/state`, etc.).